-Try putting up a baby crib mobile, give them lots of tummy time and make them face some age-appropriate toys or pictures or baby books that they could look at.
-Put them in a baby bouncer chair and have them face the window or at you when you’re doing your chores or what not.
+Try putting up a baby crib mobile, give them lots of tummy time, and make them face some age-appropriate toys or pictures or baby books that they could look at.
+Put them in a baby swing or baby bouncer and have them face the window or at you when you’re doing your chores or whatnot.

 Is she sleepy/ tired/ overfatigued?